mominwaleed9089/PalmSynth/README.md

 This is a demo project for a fun idea i had, playing with music inspired by the BMW air control knob thing.
 Right now it only controls a couple of settings, yes it's a bit buggy but gets the job dojne nicely.
 It is only a MacOs running Demo.

-*PalmSynth - Real-Time Hand Gesture Audio*
+*PalmSynth - Use real time hand movement to control audio

 Controller
 Overview